j1729s/Statistical-Arbitrage/README.md

 By calculating the Euclidean square distance for each of the pair within the same group, the $n$ closest pairs are selected.

-**2. Pairs with a higher number of zero-crossings** The top $n$ pairs that had the highest number of zero crossings during the formation period are admitted to the portfolio we select
+**2. Pairs with a higher number of zero-crossings** The top $n$ pairs that had the highest number of zero crossings during the formation period are admitted to the portfolio we select.

 **3. Pairs with a higher historical standard deviation** Select top $n$ pairs with the highest variance of the spread.